-A. CONTESTS -
+A. Contests

-Interscholastic (dual-triangular) athletic contests in CIF approved sports are to be arranged in such a way that no student shall take part in more than two athletic contests in any one day.
-NOTE: The two-contest maximum rule does not apply to tournaments.
+Interscholastic (dual-triangular) athletic contests in CIF-approved sports are to be arranged in such a way that no student shall take part in more than two (2) athletic contests in any one (1) day.

+NOTE: The two (2) contest maximum rule does not apply to tournaments.

-B. TOURNAMENTS -
+B. Tournaments

-All interscholastic athletic tournaments (defined as four or more teams) in CIF approved sports are to be arranged in such a way that no students shall take part in more than one tournament in the same sport in any one day.
+All interscholastic athletic tournaments [involving four (4) or more teams] in CIF-approved sports are to be arranged in such a way that no student shall take part in more than one (1) tournament in the same sport in any one (1) day.